gioblu/PJON/documentation/addressing.md

 ```

 ### PJONSlave
-The `PJONSlave` class requires only the device address parameter, all the underlying network configuration and masters' discovery is done automatically.
+`PJONSlave` requires only the device address parameter, all the underlying network configuration and masters' discovery is done automatically.

 ```cpp
 #include <PJONSlave.h>